lukak85/FRIpeout_WGL/README.md

 * Basic lighting
 * Fog (although it needs some tweaking)
 * Non-static amera attached to the object (delayed movement to behind the player)
+* Menu with vehicle selection (the actual vehicle selection yet to be implemented)

 To add/wishlist:
 * Collision detection
 * Motion blur
-* Menu with vehicle selection
 * UI